Quantitative Research Project

 BSC L313 Sociology with Data Science (including foundation Year)

-The undergraduate quantitative research project is the equivalent of one full year module in your degree course and must be between 10,000 and 12,000 words in length.
-It runs in parallel with your other third year modules - although some of you may choose to begin work on your project during the summer term following your second year.
+The undergraduate sociology project is the equivalent of one full year module in your degree course and must be between 10,000 and 12,000 words in length (including all footnotes, endnotes, references/bibliography and tables/figures).
+It runs in parallel with your other third year modules - although you should begin work on your project during the summer term following your second year.

 While you will receive guidance from the project director and your supervisor, ultimately the success of your research will depend on the way in which you develop your ideas and plan and execute your project.